nicolyoshikawa/allocate/README.md

 3. In the other terminal, start the React app.

-4. Pour'd will open in your browser and you can now enjoy using Pour'd.
-Cheers!
+4. Allocate will open in your browser and you can now enjoy using Allocate.

 ## Screenshots